 However, I've spent years developing gluten free cake recipes so that you and your family don't have to live a life without cake.
 No matter your tastes or the occasion, I've got an awesome gluten free cake recipe waiting for you to try.

 Gluten free cake is simply cake that's made without gluten.
-That is, none of its ingredients are derived from barley, rye, wheat, or any other food product that may contain gluten.
+That is, none of its ingredients are derived from barley, rye, wheat, or any other food product that may contain gluten or be cross-contaminated with it.

 Are gluten free cakes healthy?